-- 3) Identify and evaluate potential trail linkages/connectors, including possible connections to: - a. adjacent neighborhoods and neighboring developments for both recreational and commuter use by residents/employees; - b. historic sites, cultural and natural resources, business districts and municipal and county facilities (i.e. parks, municipal buildings, etc.); and - c. other existing or planned multi-use trail networks along the trail corridor and on either end of the trail corridor (e.g. Gulf Coast Trail, Caloosahatchee Sugar Trail, and JYLP Trail) - 4) Determine compatibility of trail development with adjacent land uses - a.
-Identify and address potential impacts on adjacent land uses (agricultural lands, industrial properties, school facilities, businesses, residences, etc.).
+3) Identify and evaluate potential trail linkages/connectors, including possible connections to:

+- a) Adjacent neighborhoods and neighboring developments for both recreational and commuter use by residents/employees. - b) Historic sites, cultural and natural resources, business districts and municipal and county facilities (i.e. parks, municipal buildings, etc.). - c) Other existing or planned multi-use trail networks along the trail corridor and on either end of the trail corridor (e.g. Gulf Coast Trail, Caloosahatchee Sugar Trail, and JYLP Trail). - 4) Determine compatibility of trail development with adjacent land uses: - a) Identify and address potential impacts on adjacent land uses (agricultural lands, industrial properties, school facilities, businesses, residences, etc.).

-Deliverables: Latent and Potential Usage Report.
-Findings will be used in Existing Conditions Report.
+Deliverables: A Latent and Potential Usage Memo which will be included as part of the appendices.
+Findings will be used in the Existing Conditions Report.

-TASK 3: Existing Conditions Report
+TASK 3: Existing Conditions Chapter

-CONSULTANT will draft an Existing Conditions Report including the history of the study area, maps, and findings from Task 2.2 though Task 2.5.
-The report will also include preliminary findings that may affect the identification and evaluation of alternatives, and summary of any stakeholder input.
+CONSULTANT will draft an Existing Conditions Report including the history of the study area, appropriate maps, and findings from Task 2.2 though Task 2.5.
+This report will also include preliminary findings that may affect the identification and evaluation of alternatives, and a summary of any stakeholder input.